dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example path="upgrade-module/src/index-downgrade-io.html" region="usecomponent"></code-example>

 Even though you are in an AngularJS template, **you are using Angular attribute syntax to bind the inputs and outputs**.
-This is a requirement for downgraded components.
+This is a condition for downgraded components.
 The expressions themselves are still regular AngularJS expressions.

 <div class="callout is-important">

 <header>Use kebab-case for downgraded component attributes</header>

-There is one notable exception to the rule of using Angular attribute syntax for downgraded components.
+Using Angular attribute syntax for downgraded components has one notable exception.
 It has to do with input or output names that consist of multiple words.
 In Angular, you would bind these attributes using camelCase: